 - Traumatic injury.
 Gunshot wounds or crushing injuries from car crashes can cause open wounds that let bacteria into the body.
 If the bacteria infect tissues and remain untreated, gangrene can occur.

 Types of gangrene

-Gangrene results when blood flow to a certain area of your body is interrupted, causing tissue decay and death.
+Gangrene occurs when blood flow to a certain area of the body is interrupted.
+The lack of blood flow causes tissue to die.
 Gangrene often affects the fingers or toes.

 - Smoking.
 People who smoke have a higher risk of gangrene.

 - Obesity.
 Extra weight can push on arteries, slowing blood flow and increasing the risk of infection and poor wound healing.